Sponsored

 • The government should adequately fund education in Nigeria

-• Quality teachers should be employed to schools in the state, i.e., qualified teachers who are trained to do the work.
+• Quality teachers should be employed in schools in the state, i.e., qualified teachers who are trained to do the work.
 Also, teachers should be well motivated, encouraged to attend seminars, and regularly sent on refresher courses.

 • Disrupted academic calendars due to incessant strikes should strictly be resolved.